 Section 504 is a federal law designed to protect the rights of individuals with disabilities in programs and activities that receive Federal financial assistance from the U.S. Department of Education (ED).
 Section 504 provides: "No otherwise qualified individual with a disability in the United States . . . shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance . . . ."
 (US Department of Education, https://www2.ed.gov/about/offices/list/ocr/504faq.html).

-POLICY:

  Students with documented accommodations from Grossmont College ARC offices will be provided reasonable accommodations as deemed necessary to assist the students in their learning.

  Any student who has been assessed by ARC and received recommendations for accommodations related to their academic or clinical performance requirements should contact the faculty of record to discuss any concerns and plans for reasonable accommodations.